Federated Learning over Wireless Device-to-Device Networks: Algorithms and Convergence Analysis: Convergence Analysis For Digital Transmission

 \subsection{Numerical Illustration}

 In this subsection, we corroborate the analysis by numerically evaluating each constituent term in the upper bounds \eqref{eq:convergence rate for digital scheme} on the optimality gap.
 We consider a setup consisting of $K=20$ devices that are located at randomly and independently selected distances in the interval \([50, 200]\) m away from a center position, with all angles (in radius) uniformly distributed in the interval \([0, 2\pi]\).
 The connectivity graph, accounting for the impact of slow fading, is modelled as: {\em (i)} a complete graph; {\em (ii)} a planar $5\times 4$ grid graph; {\em (iii)} a planar $5\times 4$ grid graph with torus wrapping; or {\em (iv)} a star graph as in conventional FL.
-We set the strong-convexity parameter as \(\mu=0.0002\), and the smoothness factor as \(L=0.16\).
-We plot the upper bound at iteration $t$ normalized by the corresponding value at $t=0$, hence evaluating the improvement in the expected optimality gap.
-The SNR is defined as the received SNR, averaged over fast fading, at a distance of $125$ meters (m) away from the deployment center.
-Other parameters are set as \(d_0=1\) m, \(A_0=10^{-3.35}\), \(\gamma=3.76\), \(N_0=-169\) dBm and \(\alpha=\Myfrac{2}{(\lambda_1(\mv L)+\lambda_{K-1}(\mv L))}\), where $\mv L$ is the Laplacian of the connectivity graph.
+We set the strong-convexity parameter as \(\mu=0.0002\), and the smoothness factor as \(L=0.16\). {We adopt the following standard choice of $\mv W$: \(w_{ij}=\alpha\) for all \(j\in\mc{N}_i\), \(w_{ii}=1-|\mc{N}_i|\alpha\), and \(w_{ij}=0\) otherwise.} We set \(\alpha=\Myfrac{2}{(\lambda_1(\mv L)+\lambda_{K-1}(\mv L))}\), where $\mv L$ is the Laplacian of the connectivity graph.
+We plot the upper bound at iteration $t$ normalized by the corresponding value at $t=0$, hence evaluating the improvement in the expected optimality gap. {The purpose of employing such normalized metrics is to standardize numerical values, and hence easier to compare.} The SNR is defined as the received SNR, averaged over small-scale channel fading, at a distance of $125$ meters (m) away from the deployment center.\footnote{We employ a benchmark distance of $125$ m to make the received SNR fall into range of values of practical interest.} Other parameters are set as \(d_0=1\) m, \(A_0=10^{-3.35}\), \(\gamma=3.76\) and \(N_0=-169\) dBm.